 The responsibility of meeting graduation requirements belongs to the individual student.
-In planning their schedules all students should carefully follow the instructions in the Catalog, recommendations of their advisers, and reports of academic progress issued from the Records and Advisement Office.
+In planning their schedules all students should carefully follow the instructions in the Catalog, recommendations of their advisers, and print a degree audit from the web.
 In the event of a discrepancy between an adviser's word and the Catalog, final interpretation of graduation requirements rests with the Records and Advisement Office.

-Seniors must file an application in the Records and Advisement Office to graduate in October of their senior year.
+Seniors must file a senior contract in the Records and Advisement Office to graduate in October of their senior year.
 Previous to their senior year students should check periodically with the Records and Advisement office to determine whether they are meeting all curriculum requirements satisfactorily.